 We especially welcome submissions by students who are Black, Indigenous, LGBTQIA2S+, or living with disability, and People of Colour or members of other racialized and marginalized groups, as well as all submissions that address class actions in the context of equity and inclusion.
 A key tenet of class actions is providing access to justice to people who might otherwise be denied it within our current social and legal systems, and we welcome essays that discuss these important issues.

-Essays for the 2021 Harvey T. Strosberg Essay Prize must be submitted in both print and electronic form (.docx, .doc, or .rtf format but not .pdf).
-The deadline for the electronic submission is May 2, 2021.
-The winner will be announced in the fall of 2021.
+Essays for the 2023 Harvey T. Strosberg Essay Prize must be submitted in electronic form (.docx, .doc, or .rtf format but not .pdf) by May 7, 2023.
+The winner will be announced in the fall of 2023.
 The winning paper will be published in an upcoming issue of the Canadian Class Action Review.
 Note that in submitting a paper to this competition, the author consents to publication in the Canadian Class Action Review in print and/or electronic form.

 A national prize board has been established to review the submissions and choose the prizewinner.